Viacom18

-Viacom18 Media Private Limited is an Indian media conglomerate.
-It is a subsidiary of Reliance Industries with a minority stake owned by Bodhi Tree Systems.
-It owns television channels and a film production studio in India.
-Following the merger of its assets with Disney Star, it continues to be the largest shareholder in the newly formed merged entity JioStar with a 46.82% stake.
+Viacom18 Media Private Limited is a subsidiary of Reliance Industries.
+A minority stake in the company is owned by Bodhi Tree Systems.
+It owned television channels and a film production studio in India.
+However, its assets were merged with Disney Star to form a newly merged entity, JioStar.
+Post-merger, it is the largest shareholder in JioStar with a 46.82% stake.

 History

-Founding and early years (2007–2011)
+Founding and early years (2007–2013)

+Viacom18 was founded in 2007 as a joint venture between Network18 Group and Viacom.

 In January 2010, Viacom18 went international with the launch of Colors in the United States.
 The channel is called Aapka Colors.
-In July 2010, it entered into 50/50 distribution joint venture with Sun Network, to form Sun 18.
+In July 2010, it entered into a 50/50 distribution joint venture with Sun Network to form Sun 18.

 In December 2011, Viacom18 launched Nickelodeon Sonic, targeting children.

-ETV Network acquisition and rebranding (2014–2015)
+ETV Network acquisition and rebranding (2014–2017)

-On 22 January 2014, TV18 acquired the non-Telugu language TV assets of ETV Network for ₹2,053 crore, with permission to use the ETV brand name.
+On 22 January 2014, TV18 acquired the TV assets of ETV Network that were not in the Telugu language for ₹2,053 crore, with permission to use the ETV brand name.

-In March 2015, Viacom18 decided to rebrand all five non-Telugu language ETV regional general entertainment channels.
+In March 2015, Viacom18 decided to rebrand all five ETV regional general entertainment channels that were not in the Telugu language.
 ETV Marathi, ETV Gujarati, ETV Kannada, ETV Bangla, and ETV Odia were rebranded into Colors Marathi, Colors Gujarati, Colors Kannada, Colors Bangla, and Colors Odia respectively.

 Viacom's share acquisition (2018–2019)

 The company also owns Viacom18 Studios.
-On 31 January 2018, TV18 announced its acquisition of Viacom's majority in the joint venture, taking operational control and leaving Viacom with a minority interest.
-On 1 October 2019, Viacom18 launched Colors HD in Malaysia on Astro Malaysia; every serial will be served with Malay and English subtitles.
+On 31 January 2018, TV18 announced its acquisition of Viacom's majority stake in the joint venture, taking operational control and leaving Viacom with a minority interest.
+On 1 October 2019, Viacom18 launched Colors HD in Malaysia on Astro Malaysia; every serial was served with Malay and English subtitles.

-The company signed a deal with the National Basketball Association in order to deliver live NBA games to all of their own networks.
+The company signed a deal with the National Basketball Association to deliver live NBA games to all of its own networks.